uber-node/ringpop-common/docs/partitions.md

    checking the behavior of a node in isolation.
 3. Manual acceptance test to see partitions actually getting healed.

-Further down, we will talk about how to manually experience a partition and heal it.
+Further down, we will talk about how to manually create a partition and confirm it heals itself.

 ## Port allocation

-With the current implementation of tick-cluster, it is hard to impossible to form a partition with firewall rules alone.
+With the current implementation of tick-cluster, it is hard, or even impossible to form a partition with firewall rules alone.
 To understand why, we need to understand how connections are established.

 A ringpop instance opens a local tchannel socket (=listening tcp socket) to